AVSimulation/SCANeR-Quick-Starts/Sample/SAMPLE_VEHICLE_PLAYER.md

 The source data contains the position of one or several vehicles over time.

+The positions should be in the cartesian referential.
+Although it is possible to convert from geodesic to cartesian, as shown here.

 This sample shows how to convert the source data using a Python script.
 The input format is XML, but the script can be adapted to take other formats as an input.